Azure/azure-iot-middleware-freertos/README.md

 ## Code Size

 Total library size can depend on feature usage.
-Rough approximations and averages from our samples are the following:
+Rough approximations and averages from our samples are the following with `-Os` and no logging:

 |**Features** | **Flash (text,rodata,data)** | **RAM1,RAM2(dss,data)** |
 |---------|----------|---------|